 Using ATR when trading options

-One of the most important characteristic when trading options is the assumption for the asset volatility.
-When we use ATR we can standardize the volatility for different assets and compare trades on different stocks, although the different stocks have different volatility.
+One of the most important characteristics when trading options is the assumption for the asset volatility.
+When we use ATR, we can standardize the volatility for different assets and compare trades on different stocks, although the different stocks have different volatility.

 In the following example we can see search results for SPY, AAPL and GOOG.